glucometers-tech/glucometer-protocols/abbott/shared-hid-protocol.md

 that the Abbott software can determine the driver to use based on this serial number.

+### QUERY SWVER (`0x15`)

     init-query-swver = %x15 %x00
     init-query-swver-reply = %x35 message-length software-version %x00
     software-version = VCHAR *( VCHAR / SP )

 The software version definition is effectively free-form.
-Newer models appear to include a date.
+Some newer models appear to include a date.

+### INIT COMPLETE (`0x01`)

     init-complete = %x01 %x00
     init-complete-reply = %x71 %x01 %x01

 This is the same exact request/reply pair in all the currently observed devices.
+Most devices will respond to text commands following this initialization.

 ## Synchronization packets